amphinomid/iTwitter/README.md

 # iTwitter
 ### Express, React, Node, Twitter API
+#### Currently not working because Heroku removed their free plan 😀 working on deploying it elsewhere!
 Turn your Twitter timeline into an iMessage groupchat for max chaos.
 Enjoy!

 Built with: Express, React, NodeJS